AlexeyKopchinskiy/Portfolio-project-4-v2/README.md

 ## 🧪 Manual Testing

 Due to simplicity of the project and the limited time available, the manual testing was preferred over automated testing.
-With this in mind the Coders Sushi Bar underwent extensive manual testing to ensure usability, reliability, and role-based functionality across all major features.
+With this in mind the Coders Sushi Bar underwent extensive manual scrutiny to ensure usability, reliability, and role-based functionality across all major features.
 Testing was performed iteratively throughout development, with each milestone followed by targeted validation of newly implemented components.

 ### 👥 User Role Testing